-“And I guess more than anything, jazz allows me to do the two things I think are most important with music: to put my heart into it, and to have fun with it."
+“And I guess more than anything, jazz allows me to do the two things I think are most important with music: to put my heart into it, and to have fun with it.” - Laurel K. Adams

 Special talents are easy to identify, and Laurel K Adams clearly has that flair.

 She has a professional dream that's somewhat unique in today's marketplace.
-Adams wants to be a jazz singer, striving to excel in a field where the criticism can be brutal, and newcomers are immediately subjected to comparisons that are often unfair and unjust.
+Adams wants to be a jazz singer, striving to excel in a field where criticism can be brutal, and newcomers are immediately subjected to comparisons that are often unfair and unjust.
 Still, she isn't afraid or concerned about the challenge.

-In fact Adams began working in pop/country, and has also dabbled in folk, theater, opera, and rock.
+In fact, Adams began working in pop/country and has also dabbled in folk, theater, opera, and rock.
 Ultimately though, jazz has emerged as the idiom best suited to display her full range of talents.
 These include an energetic personality and natural charm, the ability to handle with ease any type of song from Broadway show tunes to a Carol King pop hit, and a timing and delivery that are precise and delightful.
 Adams is also a solid musician and songwriter, who’s played the piano and guitar for years.

 Adams is currently mentoring under the watchful eye of veteran singer/songwriter JP Olson, who has plenty of good things to say about her skills.
-"I don't really take on a lot of new students or projects at this point, but I was blown away by Laurel's talent," Olson said in a recent interview.
-"The biggest problem was finding exactly where she fit in musically, what genre really worked for her.
-She sang everything that we gave her with a lot of style, but the songs weren't really enabling her to really show a personality and individuality.
-Then I thought about jazz, and that really seemed to work best.
+"I don't take on a lot of new students or projects at this point, but I was impressed by Laurel's talent," Olson said in a recent interview.
+"The biggest problem was finding exactly where she fit in musically, what genre worked for her.
+She sang everything that we gave her with a lot of style, but the songs weren't enabling her to show a personality and individuality.
+Then I thought about jazz, and that seemed to work best.
 She's really taken to it and is very serious about wanting that to be her niche."
-Adams has listened closely to some of the greatest jazz singers, and also recently had a chance to hear topflight jazz and blues performers during a visit to Nashville and Memphis.
+Adams has listened closely to some of the greatest jazz singers and recently had a chance to hear topflight jazz and blues performers during a visit to Nashville and Memphis.
 Accompanied by Olson, she got to meet Nashville great Kevin Whalum and Memphis legend Joyce Cobb, while also visiting Music City's Nashville Jazz Workshop and its Jazz Cave, as well as the famed Beale Street.
 She also attended a meeting of music writers and publicists in Nashville at Edley's Barbecue, and there she talked about why she felt jazz would be the best fit for her musically.
-"Stylistically, I think it provides me the best foundation," Adams said.
-I grew up listening to a little bit of everything, from country to broadway show tunes to pop to rock.
+"Stylistically, I think it provides me with the best foundation," Adams said.
+I grew up listening to a little bit of everything, from country to Broadway show tunes to pop to rock.